 - ‘Pap tests do not detect ovarian cancer’ awareness tile

 - ‘Treatment has not changed in 30 years’ awareness tile

-To save these files, right click on the image and select ‘Save Image As’
+To save these files, click the link then right click on the image that opens and select ‘Save Image As’

 In 2018, Ovarian Cancer Australia will be taking action: